Setting up animation task force will help establish progressive policies: Industry experts | Business

 IndiaTech.org CEO Rameesh Kailasam said building courses, training and capacity will not only build capacity but also enable new startups in this space to emerge for India and the world.
 It is equally important to build regulatory clarity for this sector in coordination with the states, which is essential for further growth, he added.
 Fantasy Akhada founder Sumit Jha said an AVGC-specific task force will help bolster domestic capacity, helping meet the burgeoning market demands on a national and an international level.

-Paavan Nanda, co-founder of WinZO, said gaming is a soon-to-be trillion-dollar industry, and the company will be willing to work with public stakeholders to attract the best talent to this growing industry.
+Paavan Nanda, a co-founder of WinZO, said gaming is a soon-to-be trillion-dollar industry, and the company will be willing to work with public stakeholders to attract the best talent to this growing industry.
+JetSynthesys Vice Chairman and MD Rajan Navani said building a task force that will address the needs of this industry across various ministries would be a very proactive approach towards strengthening this industry.

+Anwar Shirpurwala, CEO of Federation of Indian Fantasy Sports, said the development will fuel the industry's capabilities as a major employment generator and a sunrise sector. ''As a fast-growing industry, fantasy sports has created an economic impact driven by its size and scale.
+Over the next few years, the fantasy sports industry is capable of cumulatively contributing Rs 11,000 crore in taxes, including GST and TDS, to the government exchequer, attracting FDI worth over Rs 10,000 crore and creating 12,000 additional jobs by generating employment opportunities for individuals skilled in fields like graphic design, motion design, creative writing, storytelling, user experience researchers, data analysts, software programmers so on,'' he said.

+Harsh Jain, CEO and co-founder of Dream11 and Dream Sports, said the task force will provide the much-needed clarity and certainty for the fantasy sports and e-sports sectors by providing more upskilling and career opportunities for the youth to be a part of India's sunshine sectors.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)